ayushbhardwaj10/PrivateEnergyPartners/README.md

      Authorization: Bearer <Access token>,
      }
    - body : {
-     "user_id" :<user id>, // for userid = 1 and 4 we have production and consumption data. please use these two.
+     "user_id" :<user id>,
-     "energy_type" : <energy source> // can be either - solar,wind or hydro
+     "energy_type" : <energy source>
      }
+     // for userid = 1 and 4 we have production and consumption data. please use these two.
+     // can be either - solar,wind or hydro
-     Note : Since the production and consumption data exists only for user id 1 and 4.
-Please use below to test body : {
+     Please use below to test
+     body : {
      "user_id" :1,
      "energy_type" : "wind"